IBM i computer, formerly named AS/400, iSeries, i5

 Read more

-ODBC with Db2 for IBM iSince IBM announced Yum support for installing the IBM i Db2 ODBC driver, as documented in our recent tutorial, users can update their driver more easily.
+ODBC with Db2 for IBM iSince IBM announced Yum support for installing the IBM i Db2 ODBC driver, as documented in our 2022 tutorial, users can update their driver more easily.

 To help users determine what’s changed, IBM maintains a list of fixes and enhancements for each IBM i ODBC driver release.